 Fast 3D Imaging of Spine, Dendritic, and Neuronal Assemblies in Behaving Animals.
 Gergely Szalay, Linda Judak, Gergely Katona, Katalin Ocsai, Gabor Juhasz, Mate Veress, Zoltan Szadai, Andras Feher, Tamas Tompa, Balazs Chiovini, Pal Maak, Balazs Rozsa, Neuron (2016)

-Single-cell-initiated monosynaptic tracing reveals layer-specific cortical network modules.
-Wertz A, Trenholm S, Yonehara K, Hillier D, Raics Z, Leinweber M, Szalay G, Ghanem A, Keller G, Rozsa B, Conzelmann KK, Roska B, Science (2015)
+Single-cell-initiated monosynaptic tracing reveals layer-specific cortical network modules Wertz A, Trenholm S, Yonehara K, Hillier D, Raics Z, Leinweber M, Szalay G, Ghanem A, Keller G, Rozsa B, Conzelmann KK, Roska B, Science (2015)

-Fast two-photon in vivo imaging with three-dimensional random-access scanning in large tissue volumes, Gergely Katona, Gergely Szalay, Pál Maak, Attila Kaszas, Mate Veress, Daniel Hillier, Balazs Chiovini, E Sylvester Vizi, Botond Roska & Balazs Rozsa, Nature Methods (2012)
+Fast two-photon in vivo imaging with three-dimensional random-access scanning in large tissue volumes Gergely Katona, Gergely Szalay, Pál Maak, Attila Kaszas, Mate Veress, Daniel Hillier, Balazs Chiovini, E Sylvester Vizi, Botond Roska & Balazs Rozsa, Nature Methods (2012)

 The video shows a 3D recording of Ca2+ signals at multiple dendritic sites by 3D random-access point scanning.
 See more in Chiovini et al., Neuron, 2014.

-An extension of 3D multi-line scanning performed by Anti-motion technology is 3D ribbon scanning, which makes it possible to perform in vivo imaging of ribbon-shaped surfaces containing dendrites and their neighboring areas.
-The video shows 3D ribbons encompassing seven dendritic segments with their spines of a GCaMP6-labeled layer II/III pyramidal neuron measured in vivo within the brain of a behaving mouse.
-The seven ribbons were projected into a 2D image, ordering dendrites above each other for better visualization, and activity was recorded from 20 selected spines and visualized in the form of classical Ca2+ transients.
-Learn more: Szalay et al., Neuron, 2016.
+An extension of the 3D multiple-line scanning is 3D ribbon scanning, which makes it possible to image ribbon shaped surfaces containing dendrites and the neighboring areas.
+Figures show 3D ribbons encompassing seven dendritic segments with their spines of a GCaMP6-labeled layer II/III pyramidal neuron measured within the brain of a living mouse.

 High-speed arbitrary frame scanning gives you the freedom to tilt and rotate the scanning plane in any direction.
 With this feature, in vivo imaging of long dendrites can be performed in a single plane.
 To examine multiple neurons’ apical dendrites simultaneously, the tilted frame can be extended into a volume element.